 Go to content

-We have warned officials that this week’s announcement to reduce the size of Department of Health and NHS England central workforce by fifty percent could critically undermine an already fragile dental public health function.
+We reached out to Government when plans were still to simply to reduce the size of Department of Health and NHS England central workforce by fifty percent.
+Now the risk of eroding the capacity of dental public health has magnified.

 NHS dentistry is facing a severe crisis.
 The Government is committed to a range of policies to address this from contract reform and urgent care provision to supervised toothbrushing and water fluoridation schemes.